janlelis/unicode-display_width/README.md

 There are many Emoji which get constructed by combining other Emoji in a sequence.
 This makes measuring the width complicated, since terminals might either display the combined Emoji or the separate parts of the Emoji individually.

-**Char Width** = No special handling, uses mechanism from table above

 Emoji Type  | Width / Comment | Configuration Options
 ------------|-----------------|----------------------
-Basic/Single Emoji character without Variation Selector or with VS15 (Text) | Char Width | Use option `wide_text_presentation: true` to force textual Emoji to always be of width 2
+Basic/Single Emoji character without Variation Selector<br><br>Basic/Single Emoji character with VS15 (Text) | No special handling, uses mechanism from table above | Use option `wide_text_presentation: true` to force textual Emoji to always be of width 2
 Basic/Single Emoji character with VS16 (Emoji) | 2 | -
 Emoji Sequence | Recommended Emoji sequences: 2, above rules otherwise | Option `sequences:` explained below